leonben2892/leonben2892/README.md

 <h3> 📖 &nbsp;About Me</h3>

-- 🔭 I’m currently working on live polls platform
-- 🌱 I’m currently learning Docker & Kubernetes
 - 👯 I’m looking to collaborate on any project that can benefits the greater good (So we can be billionaires of course...)
 - 💬 Ask me about anything related to friends (the show)
-- ❗ Good to know: most of my repos are private
-- 😄 Pronouns: He / Him / His
-- 🎿 Hobbies: coding, watching friends, exercising & eating
+- 🎿 Hobbies: coding, watching friends, exercising & woodworking
-- 📫 Reach me: <a href="https://www.linkedin.com/in/leon-benjamin/">LinkedIn</a> or <a href="mailto:leon.ben2892@gmail.com">leon.ben2892@gmail.com</a>
+- 📫 Reach me: <a href="https://www.linkedin.com/in/leon-benjamin/">LinkedIn</a> or <a href="mailto:leon.ben2892@gmail.com">Email</a>
-- ⚡ Fun fact: The eyeball is the only organism which does not grow from birth